 It can be more common in the elderly....

-Antithrombin (AT) III deficiency (now simply called antithrombin deficiency) refers to a congenital lack of an endogenous anticoagulant called antithrombin.
+Antithrombin (AT) III deficiency (now simply called antithrombin deficiency) refers to a congenital lack of the endogenous anticoagulant antithrombin.

 Aplastic anaemia is a rare haematopoietic stem-cell disorder.
 The condition results in pancytopaenia and hypocellular bone marrow.
 Most cases are acquired, however there are unusual inherited forms.